-This is a grounded look at what the digital oilfield actually includes, how it shows up in real operations, and where smaller operators get leverage without a six-figure capital program.
+This is a grounded look at what the digital oilfield actually includes, how it shows up in real operations, and where independent producers get real gains without a six-figure capital program.

 The Layers of the Digital Oilfield